James Webb: How a space telescope tore American scientists apart | DW | 22.12.2021

 The James Webb Space Telescope will keep its name in honor of a man accused of homophobia.
 It's split today's scientists.
 Will the next generation stay away?

-A long time coming: James Webb Space Telescope represents hope for the next generation in astrophysics
+A long time coming: The James Webb Space Telescope represents hope for the next generation in astrophysics

 It's hard to look away when you see headlines like "NASA refuses to rename giant homophobic telescope."